 Sandals’ Instagram account features an array of colorful sunsets and ocean shots.
 The brand emphasizes its focus on honeymooners through user-generated content of real couples enjoying their stays.

-Sandals’ Facebook page hosts a combination of its Twitter and Instagram content, though it’s also home to professional photographs of the company’s most pleasing offerings.
+Sandals’ Facebook page hosts a combination of its X, formerly Twitter and Instagram content, though it’s also home to professional photographs of the company’s most pleasing offerings.

 Sandals’ Twitter account is closely aligned with its Instagram activity.
 The brand highlights its different locations with ocean views in every photo, and the occasional bikini-clad resort guest.